Services

 Medication Management

-Ongoing 30-minute follow-ups to monitor your progress, adjust medications if necessary, and ensure you are feeling your best.
+Ongoing 30-minute follow-ups to monitor progress, adjust medications if needed, and ensure you are feeling your best.

 Psychotherapy

-Individual therapy sessions incorporating CBT, ACT, and psychodynamic approaches to address anxiety, depression, and trauma.
+Individual therapy incorporating CBT, ACT, and psychodynamic approaches to address anxiety, depression, and trauma.

 Second Opinion Consultations